U.S. Army Soldiers React to Contact During Combined Resolve 26-05

 |Downloads:

-This work, U.S. Army Soldiers React to Contact During Combined Resolve 26-05 [Image 3 of 3], by SPC Noah Carlsson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Soldiers React to Contact During Combined Resolve 26-05, by SPC Noah Carlsson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.